San Jose Alcohol and Drug Use Statistics

 - In 2020, fentanyl was the most common substance involved in fatal opioid overdoses, contributing to more than 50% of deaths.

-What is the Cost of Rehab in San Jose?
+Cost of Drug Rehab in San Jose

 - Whether you have health insurance that helps cover your care